googlecodelabs/migrate-python2-appengine/mod16-cloudstorage/README.md

 1. Migrate from App Engine `blobstore` to Cloud Storage

 The reason why the web framework requires migration is because `blobstore` has dependencies on `webapp` and `webapp2`, so we could not start directly from a Flask app.

+This app is fully Python 2-3 compatible.
+To do a Python 3 deployment of this app:

+1. Edit `app.yaml` by enabling/uncommenting the `runtime: python39` line
+1. Delete all other lines in `app.yaml`, save, and deploy with `gcloud app deploy`